 Taking Away Choice

 When someone confides in another person, it’s a giant step they may not have even meant to take and there’s a good chance they only uttered the words because they wouldn’t travel beyond the makeshift confessional.
-HB 51 is meant to take that protection away by demanding any university official who is told about assault tells someone else, no matter how much the victim may beg and plead for them not to.
+HB 51 is meant to take that protection away by demanding any university official who is told about assault and crimes of violence tells someone else, no matter how much the victim may beg and plead for them not to.